NVIDIA/spark-rapids/docs/dev/shims.md

 [set up at load time](https://github.com/NVIDIA/spark-rapids/blob/main/sql-plugin/src/main/scala/com/nvidia/spark/SQLPlugin.scala#L29) before the DriverPlugin and ExecutorPlugin instances are called the `init` method on.

-By making a visible class merely a wrapper of the real implementation, extending `scala.Proxy` where `self` is a lazy val, we prevent classes from Parallel Worlds to be loaded before they can be, and are actually required.
+By making a visible class merely a wrapper of the real implementation where `self` is a lazy val, we prevent classes from Parallel Worlds to be loaded before they can be, and are actually required.
 For examples see: